 5.9.2.1 BPA shall conduct the initial POCSA Functionality Test no later than [Date to be determined by BPA].

 5.9.2.2 BPA, in consultation with «Customer Name» and other members of the SOF, shall, by [Date to be determined by BPA], establish a detailed written description of the validation procedures that will comprise the POCSA Functionality Test.
-Such validation procedures shall include a comprehensive series of objective tests that establish if the POCSA, including the Simulator, DUI and BOS module, are wholly functional and ready for daily operations.
+Such validation procedures shall include a comprehensive series of objective tests that establish if the POCSA, including the Simulator, CFI, DUI and BOS module, are wholly functional and ready for daily operations.

 5.9.3 POCSA Deployment Date